Showing posts with label 1960s. Show all posts

 No sooner has Lonny shot his load than his mother comes home, drunk after having spent her day at “some cheap bar” rather than at work.
 The mortified teenager waits for the full force of her rage.
 Instead, she grins and says, “My God, little Lonny’s growing up.”

 A couple days later Lonny returns from school to discover Mildred, a friend of his mother’s, waiting for him inside the trailer.
 Mildred is described as dark (“maybe part Mexican or something”), younger than Lonny’s mother (“maybe somewhere around twenty-five”) and dressed in a halter top and flimsy gingham shorts.
-Mildred claims she’s just stopped by for a friendly visit, but it’s clear she’s not there to just to chat.
-After serving Lonny spiked lemonade, Mildred’s undoing the buttons of his Levi’s (“Don’t you know that’s what a woman’s for?”)
-Only when Mildred is in a post-orgasmic haze is Lonny able to get away “from her [... ] and from his mother, from the men with big cars, from the constant drunks, the early morning escapes, the old Chevy, the dirty trailer, all of it.
+Mildred claims she’s just stopped by for a friendly visit, but it’s clear she’s not there just to chat.
+After serving Lonny spiked lemonade, Mildred starts undoing the buttons of his Levi’s (“Don’t you know that’s what a woman’s for?”)
+Only when Mildred is in a post-orgasmic haze is Lonny able to get away “from her [...] and from his mother, from the men with big cars, from the constant drunks, the early morning escapes, the old Chevy, the dirty trailer, all of it.
 Forever.”

 So begins Lonny’s journey down “Twilight Road.”
 He’s first taken in by Linus and Martha Brucker, helping the elderly couple on their small farm.
 The Bruckers are the family Lonny always wished he had, but his happiness is threatened by a visiting nephew, Hal.
 Though the boys are around the same age, Hal has little interest in being Lonny’s friend — except at night, when he and Lonny are alone in the guest room.
 But Hal is no queer, as he makes clear the next day.
 Lonny can suck Hal’s dick (or jerk him off or whatever — the sex isn’t graphically described), but during daylight hours he’d better keep his faggot ass away from him.
 This doesn’t sit too well with Lonny, though he doesn’t put his foot down until the last night of Hal’s visit.
 As revenge for being denied a farewell nut, Hal outs Lonny to Uncle Linus, and the old man sends Lonny packing.